svenssonjoel/lispBM/doc/lbmref.md

 **Note** that it is an absolute requirement to include a decimal when writing a floating point literal in LBM.

-We are trying to make type conversions feel familar to people who are familiar with the C programming language.
+We are trying to make type conversions feel familiar to people who know a bit of  programming.
 On a 32bit platform LBM numerical types are ordered according to: `byte < i < u < i32 < u32 < i64 < u64 < float < double`.
 Operations such as `(+ a b)`, figures out the largest type according to the ordering above and converts all the values to this largest type.

 Example: